madhav1602/java-fundamentalss/README.md

 it was first implementd in 1991 in a project known as the green project.

 # Evolution of java over the years
+### Java 1.1
+inner class, JDBC, Java Beans.

+### Java 2
+Swing Graphical API, collection framework.

+### Java 5
+generics, annotations, enumerated types, enhanced for-loop.

+### Java 6
+performance, Web service enhance, scripting lang support.

+### Java 7
+try-with-resources statement, diamond operator, improved support for dynamic languages.

+### Java 8 (LTS)
+Lambda Expression, Stream API, date & time API.

+### Java 9
+Java program module System (project jigsaw) which improved scalability and performance.

+### Java 10 and beyond
+more rapid releases with new versions every six months.

+### Long-term support
+versions are 8, 11, 17, 21.

+# KEY FEATURES OF JAVA

+### Architecture-neutral (WORA)
+Java applications run on any OS without modification because its code is converted into bytecode which is architecture independent as it needs JVM only to run on any OS.

+### Automatic Garbage Collection
+Java automatically manages memory by freeing up unused objects. it does so by checking the reachability of an object. no pointer required.

+### Rich in Libraries
+Java provides built-in libraries for creating graphical user interfaces like Swing, JavaFx which simplify UI development.

+### Object Oriented Programming
+Java follows OOP paradigm which organises the programs using objects and classes. it also increases code reusability by inheritance.
+Protects data using Encapsulation. simplifies the complex logic by hiding implementation details using Abstraction.
+Allows flexible and scalable code using polymorphism.

+### Secure
+No need of pointers so it prevents memory corruption.
+Bytecode verification in JVM ensure safe execution.
+APIs for authentication and encryption.

+### Robust
+Java is designed to handle unexpected errors and prevent memory leaks using automatic garbage collection, exception handling, Strong-type checking reduces errors during compile time.

+### Multi-threaded
+Java allows multiple lightweight processes to execute concurrently for better performance. it increases CPU utilization.

+# COMPONENTS OF JAVA

+## JDK (needed by developers)
+JDK is a software development kit required to develop, compile and run java applpications. it includes JRE and other development tools like javac, jdb, Javadoc, jar.

+## JRE (needed by end-users to run java)
+JRE is package that provides everything needed to run java applications but it does not include development tools like javac.
+It includes JVM, core libraries (java.lang, java.util, java.io).

+## JVM
+JVM is a component that executes java bytecode, it acts as a bridge between the compiled java code and underlying OS. it contains class loader, bytecode verifier, JIT compiler, garbage collector.

+# How JVM works?
+It loads the class in memory using class loader.

+Bytecode Verifier checks for security and correctness.

+JIT compiler converts bytecode into machine code.

+Execution enginer executes the machine code.

+Garbage collector remove unused objects to increase performance.

+# JIT (just-in-time compiler)
+It converts bytecode into native machine language to execute the code.

+It also compiles a method once and reuses the compiled version.

+# HIGH LEVEL LANGUAGE
 .
-Java 1.1: inner class, JDBC, Java Beans.
+High level of Abstraction from machine hardware.

+. easy to read and write.

 .
-Java 2: Swing Graphical API, collection framework.
+Automatic garbage collection

+. platform independent

+. compiled/interpreted into machine code via compiler/interpreter

 .
-Java 5: generics, annotations, enumerated types, enhanced for-loop.
+Execution speed is genrally slower due to high abstraction.

+# LOW LEVEL LANGUAGE
+. close to hardware and minimal abstraction.

+. harder to read and write.

+. manual memory management using pointers.

+. platform dependent.

 .
-Java 6: performance, Web service enhance, scripting lang support.
+Directly translated into machine code or written in machine code itself.

 .
-Java 7: try-with-resources statement, diamond operator, improved support for dynamic languages.
+Execution speed is faster as it is closer to machine code.

+# COMPILER
 .
-Java 8 (LTS) : Lambda Expression, Stream API, date & time API.
+Translates java source code into byte code.

+. it is used during compile-time.

+. it work on java source code and give bytecode as output.

+. catches and reports syntax before execution.

 .
-Java 9: Java program module System (project jigsaw) which improved scalability and performance.
+Converts entire source code into bytecode at once.

+# INTERPRETER
 .
-Java 10 and beyond: more rapid releases with new versions every six months.

-.
-Long-term support versions are 8, 11, 17, 21.
+Executes bytecode line by line at runtime.

+. it is used during run-time.

+. it work on compiled bytecode and convert in machine specific code.

+. handles runtime errors like exceptions.

+. executes byte code line by line.

  #   public static void main(String[] args)